moehriegitt/hob3l/doc/scadformat.md

 ## First Non-Empty Child

-As mentioned, I think the OpenSCAD syntax is broken wrt. the definition of the first empty child, which makes `difference` particularly hard to define formally, and confusing to use.
+As mentioned, I think the OpenSCAD syntax is broken wrt. the definition of the 'first non-empty child', which makes `difference` particularly hard to define formally, and confusing to use.
 This extends to `intersection`, too, because that function also ignores any children that have no non-empty child themselves.

 In essence, the decision of what is the first non-empty child needs semantics.
-In the case of `projection`, emptiness is decided even dynamically at runtime.
+In the case of `projection`, emptiness ('projection failed') is decided even [dynamically at runtime](#projection-is-empty).

 The following defines recursively a predicate `FNEC` to define the 'first non-empty child' of a syntax tree.